rudderlabs/rudder-integration-bugsnag-android/README.md

 Released under [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0)

 ## Getting Started with LeanPlum Integration of Android SDK
 1. Add [LeanPlum](https://www.leanplum.com) as a destination in the [Dashboard](https://app.rudderstack.com/) and define `applicationId`, and `clientKey`.
 If you turn on the Development Environment flag, make sure to put your development key in `clientKey`.

-We suggest to create two different destinations for Production and Development.
-If you want to send events only through the `device-mode`, turn on the `Use native SDK to send user generated events` flag.
+2. Setup the Hybrid Mode of integration:
+  - Turning on the switch beside `Initialize Native SDK to send automated events` in the dashboard will initialize the LeanPlum native SDK in the application.
+  - Turning on the switch beside `Use native SDK to send user generated events` in the dashboard will instruct your `data-plane` to skip the events for LeanPlum and the events will be sent from the LeanPlum SDK.

-2. Add these lines to your ```app/build.gradle```
+3. Add these lines to your ```app/build.gradle```
 ```
 repositories {
     maven { url "https://dl.bintray.com/rudderstack/rudderstack" }
 }
 ```
-3. Add the dependency under ```dependencies```
+4. Add the dependency under ```dependencies```
 ```
 // Rudder core sdk and leanplum extension
 implementation 'com.rudderstack.android.sdk:core:1.0.1-beta.2'